ikhanchoi/mathnotes/README.md

 It contains notes for imaginary course lectures.
 The purpose of these notes is not to teach.
 I made them in order to organize the whole picture of mathematics for my own purposes, and to use them in mentoring programs.
-I think writing them is a knid of my hobby.
+I think writing them is a kind of my hobby.

 # Expository notes (exp)
 They are literally expository notes.